timothy0509/notes/ict/Compulsory/C/chapterFive.md

 ### F. Web browser security setting

-In order to strengthen the web browser seuritym users should adopt the privacy and security settings listed below:
+In order to strengthen the web browser security, users should adopt the privacy and security settings listed below:

 - Disable the "pop-ups and redirects" features of your web browser
 - Enable the automatic update function of the web browser to ensure that software vulnerabilities would be duly removed.